Xylopyrographer/STAC/Documentation/Peripheral Mode Application Note.md

 The "UNSELECTED" state is useful as it indicates normal operation and communication of the controller STAC with the Roland (or emulated) device being monitored even if that channel is not active in either PGM or PVW.

 With proper cabling, multiple STACS operating in Peripheral Mode could be connected in parallel to a STAC operating in its normal state.
 No testing has been done to confirm how many STACs could be driven in this manner.
 Power supply would be an issue to consider as well.

+**Note**: Apply power to the STAC either via its USB port or via a cable connected to its GROVE connector.
+Do one or the other only, *never* both.
 <br><br>

-## Disabling Client Mode
+### Disabling Client Mode

 To disable Peripheral Mode and return the STAC it to its normal operating state:

 1. Remove power from the Peripheral Mode STAC.
-1. Remove the GROVE cable connecting the STACs. **Do not** use the GROVE cable to power up two STAC's that are in their normal oprating state.
+1. Remove the GROVE cable connecting the STACs. **Do not** use the GROVE cable to power up two STAC's that are in their normal operating state.
 1. Remove the Peripheral Mode jumper wire from the rear of the STAC.
 1. Power up the STAC via its USB port.

 <br>

-## Notes
+### Notes

 1. **Be aware that the ATOM Matrix GPIO pins use 3.3V logic levels and are not 5V tolerant.<br>Driving any GPIO pin beyond 3.3V will irreparably damage the device.**
+1. Apply power to the STAC either via its USB port or through a cable connected to its GROVE connector.
+Do one or the other only, *never* both.
 1. The serial data dump on power up or restart when in Peripheral Mode (see the *Using screen for STAC Information.md* document) will report that the STAC is in Peripheral Mode and the brightness level set.
 1. The *Peripheral Mode* section of the *User's Guide* provides more information on the GROVE cable.
 <br><br>

 ---

-## Document Revision History
+### Document Revision History

+**2022-06-27:** Cleaned up a few things.<br>
 **2022-01-04:** First release.<br>